Rudenica Monastery: Architecture

 The church in Rudenica has a compact triconchos base, with apses that are pentagonal on the outside and semicircular on the inside.
 On the west side, there is a narthex above which rises a low dome, while above the church itself there is an eight-sided dome.
 Its exterior is plastered and is divided into two unequal parts by a cordon wreath.
 Stone rosettes are located above, while in the area below there are windows (bifores).
 Although there is no, for Morava architectural style, the usual decorative masonry with a combination of brick and brick, the plastered facade itself is decorated with a painterly imitation of the cellular method of masonry.

 Painting

 The painting in the church has been preserved only partially, in its lower part, since it was destroyed a long time ago.
 Its author was the painter Teodor, whose painting is of finely divided forms with a lyrical sensibility, executed with the refinement of an icon painter.
-The portraits of the founders have been preserved, alongside with the rulers of Serbia of that time, the brothers Stefan (prince 1389–1402, despot 1402–1427) and Vuk Lazarević.
+The portraits of the founders have been preserved, alongside the rulers of Serbia of that time, the brothers Stefan (prince 1389–1402, despot 1402–1427) and Vuk Lazarević.
 The figure of landlady Vukosava has also been preserved because she is considered to be the founder of that church.
 The frescoes of the saints are painted in a standing position in the lower zone, while in the space above there are only busts, which are not represented in the medallions.
 In the interior of the church, you can still see scenes from the Passion of Christ and the Great Feasts.